das-sandipan/sdas-repo/README.md

 # sdas-repo
-This is specificaly for AI model development
+This is specifically for AI Model Development
 <br>
 Author - Sandipan DAS